skafos/TextClassificationIOS/README.md

-<h1 align="center">TextClassification by <a href="https://skafos.ai">Skafos</a></h1>
+<h1 align="center">TextClassificationIOS by <a href="https://skafos.ai">Skafos</a></h1>

-TextClassification is an example app that uses the Skafos platform for CoreML model integration and delivery.
+TextClassificationIOS is an example iOS app that uses the Skafos platform for CoreML model integration and delivery.
 It's a good starting point for diving in, or a good reference for integrating Skafos in to your own app.
 Skafos is a platform that streamlines CoreML model updates without needing to submit a new version to the app store everytime a new model is ready for use.

 This TextClassification example app specifically integrates and deploys a Text Classification machine learning model.
 [Text Classification](https://docs.metismachine.io/docs/text-classification) is a machine learning technique that enables you to assign tags or categories to arbitary text, based on its content.
 The example model that is provided in this app trains a sentiment classifier model on Yelp reviews.
 This sentiment classifier model predicts whether or not the text in question is a positive or negative review.
 For more details about how to use and customize this model, please navigate to the [Skafos Turi Text Classifier repo on github](https://github.com/skafos/TuriTextClassifier).